Inemesit1995/Harry-and-Meghan-Documentary-Series-Twitter-Sentment-Analysis/README.md

 # Data Collection
-I collected about 38,933 tweets along side the user's id, date and time of tweet, username, location of the user, retweets, likes using Twitter's API and Python library, tweepy.
+I collected about 38,933 tweets along with the user's id, date and time of tweet, username, location of the user, retweets, and likes using Twitter's API and Python library, tweepy.
 I also extracted hashtags from each tweets in order to have an insight of the popular hashtags.
 The duration of the data i collected was between
 15-12-2022 and 24-12-2022.